 If a child has two servings of chocolate milk a day, that’s already almost the sugar limit for the day at 22 grams added sugar recommended per day by the American Heart Association.

 That said, there’s no evidence to suggest that chocolate or flavored milks are the sole culprit behind kids bodies growing faster than they have in previous years.

-I consider chocolate milk to be a “fun food” and try to think of it in the same category as other fun foods such as chips, desserts, and treats.
-That may or may not work for your family, but it helps me to keep it in perspective and remember that some is perfectly okay—especially when my kids choose to drink it at school.
+I consider chocolate milk to be a food we sometimes have and try to think of it in the same category as other fun foods such as chips, desserts, and treats–some days we have them, some days we don’t.
+That may or may not work for your family, but it helps me to keep it in perspective and remember that some is perfectly okay, especially when my kids choose to drink it at school.

 Healthy Kids Drinks for School

 If your school is like ours, there is at least chocolate milk—if not strawberry and vanilla.
 It’s wholly unfair to ask a child to choose plain milk for health reasons because all they really care about is that food tastes good.

 If you are worried about the type of milk your child is drinking at school, talk to the food director or the principal.
 It would be much easier for kids on a whole to make “healthier” decisions about drinks if they had fewer options at school.

 (You can also consider sharing the new report with them as backup to your concerns!)